 Data Package's flexibility means it can be used as a "transport" for any kind of data.
 However, this also limits the possibilities for tool integration (e.g. loading a data package into a database automatically).
-This limitation is addressed by extending Data Package – for example, Simple Data Format does this for tabular data.
+This limitation is addressed by extending Data Package – for example, Tabular Data Package does this for tabular data.

-The idea behind Data Package and Simple Data Format is to decouple data publishers and consumers and make it easier to build standard tooling: publishers can publish their data as a data package from their favourite app or tool and a consumer can load that package into their (different) favourite tool.
+The idea behind Data Package and Tabular Data Package is to decouple data publishers and consumers and make it easier to build standard tooling: publishers can publish their data as a data package from their favourite app or tool and a consumer can load that package into their (different) favourite tool.

 Diagram to illustrate the key decoupling concept – you can read more in the original Frictionless Data post.